 To determine at which temperature water would freeze in the engine depends on what the water to anti-freeze ratio is that it is in the engine.

 For example, you could use a 100 percent ratio of a marine anti-freeze that will protect your engine from freezing in temperatures as cold as -50 degrees Fahrenheit.
 Some brands will even protect your engine up to -100 degree Fahrenheit.

 Now that is only if you can get 100 percent of the water out of the engine block and lines.
 If any water is left inside, that would mix with the anti-freeze and dilute it so that it will freeze sooner.

 Another example is if you have 50 percent water and 50 percent anti-freeze in the engine, the temperature at which the combination of the two might start to freeze between -20 to -35 degrees Fahrenheit, even though the anti-freeze is rated for -50 degree Fahrenheit temperatures.

 There is an inexpensive tool that you could buy on Amazon called a hydrometer that will accurately tell you what your freezing point is for what you have in your engine.
-As of the time of this writing, the tool is being sold $8.92.
-Click here for the current price.
+The tool has hundreds of good reviews for a reason.
+Click here for the current price on Amazon.

 If you are not using any anti-freeze, and you only have water in the engine and lines, then the water will begin to freeze at 32 degrees Fahrenheit and below.